New bedroom design ideas that are easy and affordable.

 This was the guest room when we were house hunting – Ani was looking at it to see if she wanted it to be her bedroom.

 When we moved in, we painted and hung curtains, but did little else to the guest bedroom.
+You can see the full transformation in my YouTube video, don’t forget to click subscribe!

 At one point we had a full size bed and a spray painted table.
 We upgraded to a queen sized bed along the way and repurposed a side table that offered a little storage for guests the past couple years, but overall it was a neglected, collected space.